audstanley/minecraftHue/README.md

  * Close the server console, and then launch the **"Start MineCraft"** file.

 From now on, you just need to run the **"Start MineCraft"** file.
-There is need to re-run the minecraft hue bridge setup, unless you are starting a new server from scratch.
+There is need to re-run the minecraft hue bridge setup, unless you are starting a new server from scratch. **LEAVE THE CONSOLE WINDOW OPEN**

 #### NOW from within Minecraft: